 Joe Califano and his Center have become well known for presenting highly suspect advocacy “research.”

-Michael Jacobson co-founded the Center for Science in the Public Interest (CSPI) in 1971.
+Michael Jacobson co-founded the Center for Science in the Public Interest (CSPI).
 His co-founders were two lawyers from one of Ralph Nader’s activist groups.
-However, both lawyers soon dropped out.
+But both lawyers soon dropped out.
 So now, Mr. Jacobson has his own activist group.

-CSPI isn’t a science center but a special interest advocacy group for public policy.
+CSPI isn’t a science center.
+It’s a special interest advocacy group for public policy.
 Most of its “science” hardly reaches the level of a high school science project.
 And high school students don’t have a political agenda for which they distort the evidence or misrepresent the facts.
 Michael Jacobson and his CSPI appear to do so.
 He’s a leader in the anti alcohol industry.

 “Alcohol, even when consumed in moderation, is perhaps CSPI’s most hated product.”
 The group’s Health letter has asserted that “the last thing the world needs is more drinkers, even moderate ones.”
 Jacobson wants hefty increases in alcohol taxes.
 He wants more limits on adult-beverage marketing.
 And even poster sized warning labels placed in restaurants.